Best PowerMTA Backoff Settings for Gmail and Other ISPs

 Global backoff rules are insufficient for serious senders.
 Each ISP applies its own throttling logic, and PowerMTA must be tuned accordingly.

-Proper per-ISP backoff prevents queue explosions, minimizes retry cycles, and signals responsible sending behavior to mailbox providers.
+Proper per-ISP backoff prevents queue explosions, minimizes retry cycles, and aligns with broader email throttling and rate limit best practices.

 Recommended PowerMTA Backoff Settings for Gmail